-We all use Excel for executing formulas, filtering, summarizing or consolidating large amounts of data.
-This “much appreciated” software is used by people of all trades like Finance, Marketing, Advertising, HR, Manufacturing, Sales etc. What would happen if your crucial excel file gets corrupted for any reason?
+We all use Excel for executing formulas, filtering, summarizing, or consolidating large amounts of data.
+This “much appreciated” software is used by people of all trades like Finance, Marketing, Advertising, HR, Manufacturing, Sales, etc. What would happen if your crucial excel file gets corrupted for any reason?
 Buggered I suppose?
-Well, before you face such a nightmare, read this article on how to recover contents of a corrupted Excel file.
+Well, before you face such a nightmare, read this article on how to recover the contents of a corrupted Excel file.

 Ways to Repair Corrupted Excel files

 If an Excel file gets corrupted, then all the data in the file would get lost and you will have to put in all the effort all over again to recreate that big file of yours.
 What if you could repair Excel file?

 It would save you a lot of time and effort if the file is recovered.
 But, have you ever wondered how would you repair a corrupted file?
 Luckily, Excel has inbuilt tools to recover a corrupted file.
 Here are a few ways I have tried in order to recover the data from a corrupt file.